Updated: Jul 7

 Bye-bye sales.
 Bye-bye early retirement.
 Give them a wave on their way out…

-If you don’t want your marketing materials to bring in business, feel free to print flyers and drop them in your nearest recycling bin.
+If you don’t want your marketing materials to bring in business, feel free to print CTA-free flyers and drop them in your nearest recycling bin.

 Or continue posting boring blogs that add no value to your business.